KexiMleko/EduCenter/Docs/Decisions/overview.md

   - [Summary of Major Decisions](#summary-of-major-decisions)
 <!--toc:end-->

-## Purpose

->This application is an internal administrative tool designed to streamline operations in specialized educational institutions.
-It supports essential tasks such as finance tracking, student performance monitoring, and overall workflow management.

 ## Target Users / Use Case

-The primary users are administrative staff and educators at private schools or exam-focused institutions.
+The primary users are administrative staff and educators at private schools or similar educational institutions.
 They will use the platform to manage financial records, track student progress, and coordinate day-to-day activities more efficiently.

 ## Priorities